Innmind/Immutable/docs/EITHER.md

 **Note**: `ServerRequest`, `User`, `Resource` and `Error` are imaginary classes.

-**Important**: this structure is immutable and is only typed with [Psalm](http://psalm.dev) to keep the interface simple and jump between types more easily.
-So make sure to use Psalm in your code so you know if you use the structure correctly.

 ## `::left()`

 This builds an `Either` instance with the given value in the left hand side.